MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/accessible-apps-content-visibility.md

 * Position a rectangle **[Shape](controls/control-shapes-icons.md)** above the content, and set **[Fill](controls/properties-color-border.md)** to the same color as the background color of the screen.

 > [!NOTE]
-> - If the above techniques don't help individually, try to use a mixed approach with multiple techniques, and use of different solutions.
+> - If the above techniques don't fit in your business requirements individually, use a mixed approach with multiple techniques, and use of different solutions.
 > - Users can still use a keyboard to access an interactive control, such as a **[Button](controls/control-button.md)**, even if you hide it by using one of the techniques in the previous list.
 Set **[TabIndex](controls/properties-accessibility.md)** to -1 if you want to prevent users from accessing the control by pressing the Tab key.

 ## Hide content from screen-reader users and show it to sighted users